Parallel Peeling Algorithms: Below the Threshold

-The recursion for $\rho_i$ arises as follows; each node $u$ has a Poisson distributed number of descendant edges with mean $rc$, and each edge has $r-1$ additional vertices that survive $i-1$ rounds with probability $\rho_{i-1}$.
-By the splitting property of Poisson distributions \cite{MU}[Chapter 5], the number of surviving descendant edges of $u$ is Poisson distributed with mean $\rho_{i-1}^{r-1}rc$, and this must be at least $k-1$ for $u$ to itself survive the $i$th round.
+Here $\rho_0 = 1$.
+In this idealized setting, the following relationships hold: and similarly The recursion for $\rho_i$ arises as follows: each node $u$ has a Poisson distributed number of descendant edges with mean $rc$, and each edge has $r-1$ additional vertices that each survive $i-1$ rounds with probability $\rho_{i-1}$.
+By the splitting property of Poisson distributions \cite[Chapter 5]{MU}, the number of surviving descendant edges of $u$ is Poisson distributed with mean $\rho_{i-1}^{r-1}rc$, and this must be at least $k-1$ for $u$ to itself survive the $i$th round.